Northern Iowa hosts Barnes and Bradley

 Cedar Falls, Iowa; Friday, 7 p.m.
 EST

-BOTTOM LINE: Bradley plays Northern Iowa after Soleil Barnes scored 22 points in Bradley’s 68-46 victory over the Southern Illinois Salukis.
+BOTTOM LINE: Bradley visits Northern Iowa after Soleil Barnes scored 22 points in Bradley’s 68-46 win against the Southern Illinois Salukis.

-The Panthers have gone 5-4 in home games.
-Northern Iowa is 0-2 in one-possession games.
+The Panthers are 5-4 in home games.
+Northern Iowa is sixth in the MVC with 14.2 assists per game led by Maya McDermott averaging 4.8.

-The Braves have gone 3-7 against MVC opponents.
-Bradley has a 6-6 record in games decided by at least 10 points.
+The Braves are 3-7 against MVC opponents.
+Bradley has a 6-6 record in games decided by 10 or more points.

-Northern Iowa averages 8.1 made 3-pointers per game, 4.1 more made shots than the 4.0 per game Bradley gives up.
-Bradley averages 6.9 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.1 per game Northern Iowa gives up.
+Northern Iowa averages 8.1 made 3-pointers per game, 4.1 more made shots than the 4.0 per game Bradley allows.
+Bradley averages 59.4 points per game, 10.7 fewer points than the 70.1 Northern Iowa allows.

-TOP PERFORMERS: Kayba Laube averages 3.0 made 3-pointers per game for the Panthers, scoring 13.3 points while shooting 47.7% from beyond the arc.
-Maya McDermott is shooting 42.0% and averaging 17.2 points over the past 10 games.
+TOP PERFORMERS: McDermott is averaging 20 points and 4.8 assists for the Panthers.
+Kayba Laube is averaging 2.2 made 3-pointers over the last 10 games.

-Barnes is shooting 39.0% and averaging 15.5 points for the Braves.
+Barnes is averaging 15.5 points for the Braves.
 Tamia Perryman is averaging 10.4 points over the last 10 games.

 LAST 10 GAMES: Panthers: 5-5, averaging 71.7 points, 30.6 rebounds, 14.3 assists, 9.5 steals and 2.8 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 70.0 points per game.